🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 How Does CBL Work?

 All cannabinoids interact with the human body primarily through the endocannabinoid system.
-The key components of the endocannabinoid system are two receptors: cannabinoid receptor type 1 (CB1) and cannabinoid receptor type 2 (CB2).
+The key components of the endocannabinoid system are two cannabinoid receptors: cannabinoid receptor type 1 (CB1) and cannabinoid receptor type 2 (CB2).

 CB1 receptors are in the central and peripheral nervous systems.
 Activity at CB1 receptors is what gives cannabinoids like delta 8 and delta 9 THC their psychoactivity.
 Cannabinoids that don’t interact strongly with CB1 receptors typically don’t induce a high.